-Munich AI Lecture of Prof. Dr. Jean-Luc Starck
+Munich AI Lecture with Prof. Michael Mahoney

 It is our great pleasure to announce the next Munich AI Lecture featuring Prof. Dr. Jean-Luc Starck, Director of Research and head of the CosmoStat laboratory at the Institute of Research into the Fundamental Laws of the Universe, Département d'Astrophysique, CEA-Saclay, France.
 The lecture is organized by relAI director Prof. Dr. Gitta Kutyniok, and co-hosted by Prof. Dr. Jochen Weller, with support of BAIOSPHERE, the Bavarian AI Network.